-Benefits = ASC ASC = Avoided supply-side resource costs
+Benefits = ASC

+ASC = Avoided supply-side resource costs
-Costs = IC + PRC + LR IC = Incentive costs

-PRC = Program costs

-LR = Lost revenue

-15 The IESO, as the program administrator, would use avoided electricity supply-side resource costs.
+16 The IESO, as the program administrator, would use avoided electricity supply-side resource costs.
 If a utility is responsible for electricity and natural gas resources, both of these benefits and costs would be included..